GB News suspends Wootton after Fox comments

 - Published

-Dan Wootton has been suspended from GB News following comments made on his show by Laurence Fox, who asked what "self-respecting man" would "climb into bed" with female reporter Ava Evans.
+Dan Wootton has been suspended from GB News following comments made on his show by Laurence Fox, who asked what "self-respecting man" would "climb into bed" with reporter Ava Evans.

 Earlier, the broadcaster announced had suspended Fox for his comments during a live show about PoliticsJOE's Evans.